-SOCI 1107 Introduction to Diversity 3 credits This course focuses on the similarities and differences among racial, ethnic, cultural and minority populations in the United States.
+SOCI 1107 Introduction to Diversity

+This course focuses on the similarities and differences among racial, ethnic, cultural and minority populations in the United States.
 The goal of this course is to provide an introductory sociological perspective of diversity.
 Basic theories of race, ethnic, cultural, and gender relations will be examined as well as the consequences of conflict, prejudice, and discrimination in the United States.

-SOCI 1120 Introduction to Anthropology 3 credits An eclectic survey of various cultures both historic and contemporary.
+An eclectic survey of various cultures both historic and contemporary.
 The focus of the course is to furnish, through the examination and illustration of anthropological concepts, insights into current American society.